SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Introduction

 \deletedHL{ SERENADE, by ``converting" the sequential algorithm SERENA that has $O(N)$ time complexity to a parallel iterative algorithm that requires only $O(\log N)$ iterations, also has the following profound implication.
 By far one well-known iterative crossbar scheduling algorithm that achieves great commercial success is iSLIP~\cite{McKeown99iSLIP}.
 As mentioned above, iSLIP only requires $O(\log N)$ iterations, it however computes maximal matchings.
 Hence, iSLIP cannot achieve 100\% throughput except under the uniform traffic pattern, and has much longer queueing delays than SERENA under heavy nonuniform traffic~\cite{GiacconePrabhakarShah2003SerenaJSAC}.
 SERENADE gets the better of both worlds: Its time and communication complexities are comparable to iSLIP's, yet its throughput and delay performances are either identical or close to SERENA's.
 To the best of our knowledge, SERENADE provides the first logarithm-time parallel iterative algorithm, requiring only $N$ processors, which can achieve 100\% throughput and have good delay performance close to MWM's.
 We hope that the approaches we used in SERENADE can inspire parallelizations of other good centralized algorithms.}

 The rest of the paper is organized as follows.
 In~\autoref{sec: background}, we offer some background on input-queued crossbar switches.
-In~\autoref{sec: serena-and-merge}, we describe in detail the MERGE procedure in SERENA that is to be parallelized in SERENADE.
-In~\autoref{sec: serenade}, we describe the common initial stage of all three SERENADE variants, before zooming in on these variants in~\autoref{sec: serenade-algorithms}.
-In~\autoref{sec: stabilization}, we introduce two hybrid SERENADE schemes that ``mix" a tiny amount of E-SERENADE with C-SERENADE and O-SERENADE.
-In~\autoref{sec:evaluation}, we evaluate the performance of SERENADE.
+In~\autoref{sec: serena-and-merge}, we describe in detail the MERGE procedure in SERENA that is to be parallelized in SERENADE. \modifiedHL{ In~\autoref{sec: serenade}, we provide an overview of SERENADE, before zooming in on the knowledge-discovery stage in~\autoref{sec:knowledge-discovery}, its augmentation, {\it i.e.,} the leader election in~\autoref{sec:leader-election}, and the distributed binary search stage in~\autoref{sec:bs}.
+In~\autoref{subsec: o-serenade}, we introduce the early-stop version, O-SERENADE. } In~\autoref{sec:evaluation}, we evaluate the performance of SERENADE.
 In~\autoref{sec: related-work}, we provide a brief survey of related work before concluding the paper in~\autoref{sec: conclusion}.